LArSoft/larcore/README.md

 ## Dependencies

-Larcore, larcorobj, and larcorealg are the basic LarSoft ups products.
+Larcore, larcoreobj, and larcorealg are the basic LarSoft ups products.

 ## Packages